JaneliaSciComp/open-data-flylight/janelia-flylight-color-depth/README.md

 ### Color_Depth_MIPs_For_Download

 This area contains zip archives of alignment imagery.
-All brain and VNC images are from female flies.
-Filen in FlyEM archives are named ad seen below in the "EM_Hemibrain" items.
+Files in FlyEM archives are named ad seen below in the "EM_Hemibrain" items.
 For FlyLight imagery, the file name contains Line name, slide code and gender.
 In the case of VT lines from Vienna, the file name have line name and genotype.
 Note that the [CDM search Fiji plugin](https://github.com/JaneliaSciComp/ColorMIP_Mask_Search/blob/master/Color_MIP_Mask_Search.jar) can recognize the line names to avoiding duplicate hits.
 Archive names and descriptions follow.

 #### Brain
 * Gen1_GAL4_R_VT_JRC2018U_PackBits.zip: 55,814 color depth MIPs (CDMs) of the Gen1 GAL4 brain; R and VT lines that are aligned to the JFRC2018 unisex template.
+All images are from female flies.
 * Gen1_LexA_VT_R_JRC2018U.zip : 11,634 CDMs of the Gen1 LexA brain; R and VT lines that are aligned to the JFRC2018 unisex template.
+All images are from female flies.
 * 40x_MCFO_release_PackBits_06052020.zip: 80,812 released MCFO GAL4 CDM that are aligned to the JFRC2018 unisex template.
 * 40x_MCFO_release_gamma14_PackBits.zip: 80,812 released MCFO GAL4 CDM that are aligned to the JFRC2018 unisex template.
 Gamma correction of 1.4 applied for better visualization of dimmer neurons.
 * EM_Hemibrain11_0630_2020_radi2_PackBits_noNeuronName.zip: 32,777 CDM from the JFRC2018 unisex template aligned EM-hemibrain.
 The CDM file name has the EM-body ID and tracing state.